Zatvor Penitentiary, outside of Eon City.

 Carson Dale, making his rounds.

-“I don’t know why I need to be here,” Dale said.
+“I don’t know why I need to be here,” Dale said, his Scottish accent echoing in the hallway as he walked through the gates of Zatvor Penitentiary.
 “Zatvor has perfectly good doctors of their own.
 Haven’t you asked them about her yet?”

 Sean Hannah, CEO of Pharos Industries, smirked as he shook his head.
 “I trust you more than any of those quacks,” he said, clapping Dale on the back.
 “You know that.”

-“Still,” Dale sighed, “Zatvor Penitentiary is nae a place for someone like me.
-And that young lady is still dangerous, ye know.”
+“Still,” Dale sighed, “Zatvor Penitentiary is nae place for someone like me.
+And that young lady is still dangerous even without her venom, ye know.”

 “I doubt there’s a prisoner in here that’s more dangerous than you, doctor,” Mr. Hannah said, grinning as if he were joking.
 “Your intelligence is unmatched.
 You could be a supervillain if you put your mind to it.”